JohannesValoy/Group1-project-network-2022/report/REPORT.md

 The reason for creating the clientHandler and DBConnector pool is to allow for small optimization.
 The DBConnector is to already have a bunch of connectors available instead of designating one DBConnector per client.
 This removes the opening and closing connection on the databases whenever a client connects or disconnects.
 This also creates a better environment for the connector since a model where every client has it's own will work, but the connector may not be in use and only use space within the ram.
 The same within the clientHandler.
 Instead of designating a thread per client, that would be faster, it's not necessary.
 Since the probability of every client sending requests at the same time is very low, we could instead just check it one per time we go trough the list.
 This reduces the amount of thread necessarily from x clients to (1+pool size) times (1 + Clients/LimitOnClientHandler) rounded down.
 This makes the the amount of threads the server needs scale much better.

 There is still a bunch of features the server can do, but needs to implement like adding new nodes and rooms.
-This is would easily implemented using a combination of the SQLConverter, CommandFactory and the RequestsHandler.
+While it is missing these features the skeleton of the server application is finished.

 ### Clients